landinfotech/mycivitas/docs/src/user/manual/work-order.md

 5. **Previous/Next Button:** Navigate through multiple pages of the `Work Order` table using the `Previous` and `Next` buttons.
 Easily access different sets of work orders based on the user's viewing preferences.

-### TimeLine Section
+### Timeline Section

 Explore the `Timeline` section, a central hub for navigating through various tickets and their details.
 Here's the guide to efficiently use this feature.

 ![timeline section](./img/work-order-8.png)

-1. **TimeLine:** The `Timeline` shows all activities related to a specific Work Order.
+1. **Timeline:** The `Timeline` shows all activities related to a specific Work Order.
 In the middle of the page, the user will find the title of the ticket along with its description.
 The created date of the ticket is also prominently displayed.

 2. **View Ticket:** A `View Ticket` link is available, providing a quick way to access the full details of the displayed ticket.
 When the user clicks on this link they will redirected to the edit ticket page.

     ![ticket edit page](./img/work-order-9.png)

-3. **Useful feature:** The user can use these features for better visualization.
+3. **Useful feature:** The user can use these features for better visualisation.

     - **Zoom In Icon** Click on this icon to `Zoom In` the timeline graph line.